Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 **Why This is Vulnerable:**

 ✅ What Works:
-  * @restrict annotation prevents support users from modifying incidents not assigned to them (horizontal escalation privilege). it'spowerful for row-level filtering (which records you can access) but has limitations:
+  * @restrict prevents support users from modifying incidents not assigned to them (horizontal escalation privilege). it'spowerful for row-level filtering (which records you can access) but has limitations:
     1. It filters based on existing data in the database
     2. It cannot evaluate the changes being made in an update operation.
     3. It cannot compare "old value vs. new value" to enforce transition rules.

 ❌ What’s Missing:
+  * DELETE permission granted to support users in CDS.
+  * No DELETE validation in JavaScript to enforce admin-only deletion.
   * No check for incident urgency when a support user tries to close an incident.
-  * The system lacks validation to prevent support users from changing the status of high-urgency incidents to "Closed" and from modifying a closed incident.
+  * Prevent support users from changing the status of high-urgency incidents to "Closed" and from modifying a closed incident.
   * Admin privileges are not automatically enforced at both service (ProcessorService) and CRUD operation level.

 ## 💥 3.
 Exploitation: (TBD with screenshots)